cardwing/Codes-for-Lane-Detection/README.md

 # Timeline

-I will release the torch code in 2018.11.20.
-Tensorflow and pytorch version of the model will be released thereafter.
+I will release the torch code in 2018.11.20 (on-going).
+Tensorflow and pytorch version of the model will be released thereafter (on-going).

 # Content